Topic Number 705 - Installment Sales

 Reporting the Sale on Your Tax Return

 Under the installment method, you include in income each year only part of the gain you receive, or are considered to have received.
 You don't include in income the part of the payment that's a return of your basis in the property.
-Use Form 6252.pdf, Installment Sale Income, to report an installment sale in the year the sale occurs and for each year you receive an installment payment.
-You'll need to file Form 1040.pdf, U.S. Individual Income Tax Return, and may need to attach Form 4797.pdf, Sales of Business Property, and Form 1040, Schedule D.pdf.
+Use Form 6252.pdf, Installment Sale Income to report an installment sale in the year the sale occurs and for each year you receive an installment payment.
+You may need to attach Form 4797.pdf, Sales of Business Property and Form 1040, Schedule D.pdf to your Form 1040.pdf, U.S. Individual Income Tax Return, along with Form 1040, Schedule 1.pdf, Additional Income and Adjustments to Income.
 You must also include in income any interest as ordinary income.
 For details, see Reporting Interest below.

 You generally report interest on an installment sale as ordinary income in the same manner as any other interest income.
 If the installment sales contract doesn't provide for adequate stated interest, part of the stated principal may be recharacterized as unstated interest or original issue discount for tax purposes, even if you have a loss.
 You must use the applicable federal rate (AFR) to figure the amount of stated principal recharacterized as unstated interest or original issue discount.
 The AFRs are published monthly in the Index of Applicable Federal Rates (AFR) Rulings.

 For additional information, refer to Publication 537, Installment Sales.